pearlxcore/PS4-PKG-Tool/README.md

 v6.4

     - New Dark UI theme
-    - Added : extract trophy icon
+    - Added feature to extract trophy icon
-    - Added : 'pkgdec' (decrypt and extract pkg entry) by RedEyeX32 in 'View and extract entry list' as requested by justinxrubin
+    - Added 'pkgdec' (decrypt and extract pkg entry) by RedEyeX32 in 'View and extract entry list' as requested by justinxrubin
     - Small bug fix

 # Credit